MELISSA STERRY | Resumé

 PhD Researcher, Advanced Virtual and Technological Architectural Research | Jan 2010 - Present

 Researching and developing city-scale resilience to major natural hazard events through the creation of complex adaptive architectural systems that mimic the behaviours, relationships and systems of flora and fauna species.
 Initiated PhD research at the 6* RAE rated School of the Built Environment at the University of Salford (2010 - 2011), before migrating the programme to the School of Architecture and Landscape at the University of Greenwich (2011 - 2017).
-Interdisciplinary in genre, Melissa's reach spans science, technology, the arts and humanities, engaging both theoretical and applied research - metaphor and model.
+Interdisciplinary in genre, Melissa's reach spans science, technology, the arts and humanities, engaging both theoretical and applied research - metaphor, model, and medium.

 Executive Director, Non-Executive Director, Board Level Advisor | Nov 2004 – Jan 2014